Harness the power of reflections to maximize emotional impact

 Perhaps the most significant aspect of reflections, and how to work with them, is what they mean in context of the overall setting.
 I’m among those who believe that pools and hardscapes should integrate with the composition of the surroundings, and they should amplify one particular feature of the setting you want to showcase, be it architectural or natural.
 They are the band and setting while an artifact highlighted from the scenery becomes the diamond.
 I also believe that the biggest shortcoming in aquatic design is a lack of understanding that very fact.
 Too many projects I see are loaded with multiple conflicting features all vying for attention.
 As a result, these projects lack a primary subject to anchor one’s gaze upon — and therefore, they lose a sense of place, the reason for being there at all.
 Too many elements trying too hard to be noticed, without a clear hierarchy, equates to clutter, visual noise and tangible discord that you can feel.
 You may as well be banging randomly on an untuned piano; that’s how much peace you are going to bring to your client.

 When you start to harness the power of reflections in your designs, you must first ask, what is it that I will be reflecting?
 This helps you to prioritize your composition and gives the setting that often-missing sense of visual purpose.
 The reflections double the visual impact of the most important element that you have chosen, which conveys order and intention.
 There’s a reason for being there.
 You capture that content, that visual narrative, so to speak, by where you place the pool and how you shape and frame the water’s surface.
 If, for example, there’s a soaring hillside adjacent to the property, one could position the water to bounce the eye to the vista beyond.
 Or the mirrored surface could provide a reflective view corridor to direct the eye to key focal points seen from inside the home or other desirable destinations in the surrounding deck and landscape.
-By positioning and capturing the reflection relative to key viewing areas, you are choreographing the visual movement through the space, controlling the experience and emotional impact of simply letting your eyes, mind and spirit wander.

 Using reflections also means you can influence where people travel with their feet.
 In the simplest terms, on one side of the pool looking from the house, you might capture reflections of surrounding trees or other natural features.
 But when you move to the other side of the water and look back, you’ll capture a reflective image of the house.
 What you are asking people to fi x their gaze upon will lead them to walk toward that subject.
 Thinking about reflections causes us to think about those key focal points and organize the space so that moving through the landscape rewards the viewer as it unfolds around them.